A weak-strong uniqueness principle for the Mullins-Sekerka equation: Weak-strong stability estimates for Mullins--Sekerka flow

 There also exists a universal constant $\widetilde {C} > 0$ such that

 where $C_{reg}(\A,\Lambda)$ is the constant from Lemma~\ref{lem:regularity_auxiliary_chemical_potential}. \end{lemma}

-The final ingredient consists of an interpolation estimate, transferring control in terms of the Hilbert space structure on $H^{1/2}_{MS}(\p\A)$ to control in terms of the standard $H^1$~norm on~$\p\A$ (and therefore to control in terms of our error functional).
+The final ingredient consists of an interpolation estimate, transferring control in terms of the Hilbert space structure on $H^{1/2}_{MS}(\p\A)$ to control in terms of the standard $H^1$ and~$H^2$~norm on~$\p\A$ (and therefore, for our purposes, to control in terms of our error functional and the dissipation).